Asana

 Use Your Own Asana App Credentials

 In a production environment, you will most likely want to use your own Asana app credentials.
-This way, your users will see your application’s name requesting permission.
+This way, your will see your application’s name requesting permission.

 Before showing how to configure your Asana app credentials, let’s go through the steps to create an Asana app.